 We believe that while salvation is thus freely offered to all men, none do truly repent and believe in Christ but those who, according to the sovereign grace and eternal purpose of God, are renewed and sanctified by his Holy Spirit; and that none who are thus renewed, and chosen to eternal life, will be permitted to fall away as to finally perish.

-We believe that a visible Church of Christ is a congregation of baptized believers, associated by covenant in the faith and fellowship of the gospel; that its ordinances are Baptism by immersion in water and the Lord’s Supper; and that its officers are Elders or Pastors and Deacons.
+We believe that a visible Church of Christ is a congregation of baptized believers, associated by covenant in the faith and fellowship of the gospel; that its ordinances are Baptism by immersion in water and the Lord’s Supper; and that its officers are Elders and Deacons.

 We believe God hath appointed a day, wherein he will judge the world by Jesus Christ, when every one shall receive according to his deeds; the wicked shall go into everlasting punishment; the righteous, into everlasting life.